eweren/pulse/README.md

 ### Core Features

 - **Menu Bar Integration**: Lives quietly in your menu bar until you need it
+- **Auto-Start**: Optionally launch the app automatically when you log in to your Mac
 - **Client/Project Tracking**: Organize your work by clients and projects
 - **100% Local Operation**: All data stored locally on your Mac
 - **Manual Time Entry**: Add and edit time entries after the fact